 Draw the attention of citizens to the above-mentioned conditions for crossing the state border of the DPR.
 It is possible to get all additional explanations using the “Helpline” of The DPR Ombudsman’s Office by calling +38 071-301-73-52.

-The next date of organization of humanitarian corridor for transferring citizens has not announced yet.
-The Head of the DPR delegated to the headquarters the right to determine work days of the checkpoint of the state border “Olenovka”.
+The next date of the organization of humanitarian corridor for transferring citizens has not announced yet.
+The Head of the DPR delegated to the headquarters the right to determine workdays of the checkpoint of the state border “Olenovka”.

 Since the beginning of 2020, the Ombudsman received 3,042 complaints.